Presentation

 Patient Data

-A small, round, mineral opacity is observed within the larynx ventral to C2 on the first lateral projection.
+A small, round, mineral opacity object is observed within the larynx ventral to C2 on the first lateral projection.
 On the subsequent neck radiograph, the opacity is not visible.
 The patient became dyspneic at this point and was administered oxygen.
-On the third lateral radiograph the opacity is again located within the larynx.
+On the third lateral radiograph the foreign body is again located within the proximal trachea.
 There is a second round mineral opacity within the descending colon.
-The tracheal object is mobile and represents a foreign body.
+The tracheal foreign body is mobile.

 Case Discussion